microsoft/bing-search-sdk-for-net/samples/BingSearchSamples/BingEntitySearch/README.md

 1. git clone https://github.com/microsoft/bing-search-sdk-for-net.git
 2. Open bing-search-sdk-for-net\samples\BingSearchSamples\BingEntitySearch\Microsoft.Bing.EntitySearch.Samples.sln from Visual Studio 2017
-3. npm install #NUGETPACKAGELINK from Tools > Nuget Package Manager > Package Manager Console. **Alternately**, you can go to Project > Manage Nuget Packages and search for "Microsoft.Bing.EntitySearch" in the "Browse" tab, and click on "Install".
+3. npm install https://www.nuget.org/packages/Microsoft.Bing.Search.EntitySearch/ from Tools > Nuget Package Manager > Package Manager Console. **Alternately**, you can go to Project > Manage Nuget Packages and search for "Microsoft.Bing.EntitySearch" in the "Browse" tab, and click on "Install".
 4. Click on "Microsoft.Bing.EntitySearch.Samples" for debug/release version from the top of Visual Studio.
 This will run examples from the **BingEntitySearch\EntitySearchSamples.cs** file. **Alternately** you can build and run solution in separate steps.

 ### Note: